-(1) While Mr. James J. Kim is not one of our executive officers, he has been included here as his incentive compensation for 2014 was established based on the same performance criteria approved by the Compensation Committee for our executive officers.
+(1) While Mr. James J. Kim and Mr. John T. Kim are not executive officers, they have been included here as their incentive compensation for 2015, as a percentage of base salary, was established based on the same performance criteria approved by the Compensation Committee for our executive officers.

-Our 2014 Executive Bonus Plan provided each participant with a target bonus amount that could be earned based on achievement of the following four performance goals: (i) Sales Growth (weighted at 30%), (ii) Gross Profit (weighted at 35%), (iii) China/Taiwan Fabless Sales Growth (weighted at 15%) and (iv) Discretionary/Individual Performance (weighted at 20%).
-For purposes of the 2014 Executive Bonus Plan, Sales Growth, Gross Profit and China/Taiwan Fabless Sales Growth were determined based on net sales, gross profit and China/Taiwan Fabless Sales Growth as reported in our audited consolidated financial statements, to be adjusted for extraordinary items such as legal settlements and accruals, sales, costs and other charges associated with mergers and acquisitions, non-routine restructuring charges, certain tax impacts and other similar items as approved by the Compensation Committee.
+Our 2015 Executive Bonus Plan provided each participant with a target bonus amount that could be earned based on achievement of the following three performance goals: (i) Sales Growth (weighted at 40%), (ii) Gross Profit (weighted at 40%) and (iii) Discretionary/Individual Performance (weighted at 20%).
+For purposes of the 2015 Executive Bonus Plan, Sales Growth and Gross Profit were determined based on net sales and gross profit as reported in our audited consolidated financial statements, to be adjusted for extraordinary items such as legal settlements and accruals, sales, costs and other charges associated with mergers and acquisitions, non-routine restructuring charges, certain tax impacts and other similar items as approved by the Compensation Committee.

-The 2014 Executive Bonus Plan used the following payout formula:
+The 2015 Executive Bonus Plan used the following payout formula:

-- A threshold, target and maximum level of performance was established with respect to (i) Sales Growth, (ii) Gross Profit and (iii) China/Taiwan Fabless Sales Growth.
-With respect to each of these three performance criteria, achievement of less than the threshold level of performance would result in a payout of 0% of the weighted target; achievement of the target level of performance would result in a payout of 100% of the weighted target; and achievement of the maximum level of performance would result in a payout of 150% of the weighted target. - 0% of the target bonus amount was to be paid if less than the threshold levels of performance were achieved with respect to all four performance goals; - 100% of the target bonus amount was to be paid if the target levels of performance were achieved with respect to all four performance goals; and - 150% of the target bonus amount was to be paid if the maximum levels of performance were achieved with respect to all four performance goals.
+- A threshold, target and maximum level of performance was established with respect to (i) Sales Growth and (ii) Gross Profit.
+With respect to each of these two performance criteria, achievement of less than the threshold level of performance would result in a payout of 0% of the weighted target; achievement of the target level of performance would result in a payout of 100% of the weighted target; and achievement of the maximum level of performance would result in a payout of 150% of the weighted target. - 0% of the target bonus amount was to be paid if less than the threshold levels of performance were achieved with respect to all three performance goals; - 100% of the target bonus amount was to be paid if the target levels of performance were achieved with respect to all three performance goals; and - 150% of the target bonus amount was to be paid if the maximum levels of performance were achieved with respect to all three performance goals.

-Each goal was independent of the other goals, such that if the target for Gross Profit was achieved, but the threshold targets for the other three performance goals were not achieved, it would have still been possible to earn a 2014 bonus.
+Each goal was independent of the other goals, such that if the target for Gross Profit was achieved, but the threshold targets for the other two performance goals were not achieved, it would have still been possible to earn a 2015 bonus.
 In the event that performance for any metric was greater than the threshold but less than the target, or was greater than the target but less than the maximum, then the payout for such metric would be pro-rated on a straight line basis.